This avocado soap recipe includes fresh avocado, avocado oil and lots of pampering shea butter. It's a real treat for your skin!

 - Then gently pour the green batter over a spatula into the mold, so that it doesn't break too much into the first layer

-- Pour the remainder of the uncolored batter into the mold in the same way
+- Pour the uncolored batter into the mold

 - Give the mold a good tap to release any air bubbles

-- Texture the top, I used a small plastic knife to drag midway across (see image above)
+- To texture the top, I used a small plastic knife to drag midway across (see image above)

 - Put the soap in the freezer overnight

-- Take it out and let it sit a room temperature for another 24 - 48 hours or until the soap is hard enough to be released from the mold
+- Take it out and let it sit at room temperature for another 24 - 48 hours until the soap is hard enough to be released from the mold

 - Enjoy!